 - Identify and publicly report funds that are passing through Jewish institutions’ accounts to support activities on the West Bank, and in particular those that are supporting expansion of settlements; and

 - Adopt policies that prohibit funds from flowing to projects that create obstacles to achieving a two-state solution.

 3. The Israeli government should pursue through negotiations an internationally-recognized border with a new Palestinian state.

 With a border established through negotiations on the basis of the pre-1967 lines with equivalent swaps, Israel would be able to build to its heart’s content in communities within the borders of the state of Israel.
-This would result in an internationally-accepted state for the Jewish people 78 percent of historic Palestine, a magnificent achievement that will assure the security and future of Israel for generations to come.
-Accordingly, J Street has called on the government of Israel and on the PLO to indicate acceptance of the principle of two states for two peoples established on the basis of the pre-1967 lines with equivalent swaps.
+This would result in an internationally-accepted state for the Jewish people on 78 percent of historic Palestine, a magnificent achievement that will assure the security and future of Israel for generations to come.
+Accordingly, J Street has called on the government of Israel and on the PLO to indicate acceptance of the principle of two states for two peoples on the basis of the pre-1967 lines with equivalent swaps.